-Bankura District of West Bengal has much lower HDI (0.53), Income Index (0.26) and education index (0.62) as compared to other districts of West Bengal[12].
-According to 2001 census 10.36% tribal population is living in this region.
+Bankura District of West Bengal has much lower Human Development Index or HDI (0.53), Income Index (0.26) and education index (0.62) as compared to other districts of West Bengal.
+(12) According to 2001 census 10.36% tribal population is living in this region.
 Little is known about the presentation of breast cancer among the tribal women of rural West Bengal, India, where the culture, life-style, socio-economic level and literacy rate in female differ greatly from Western countries.